WhitakerLab/DataBlitzResources/emails/instructions-CNS2018-March2018.md

 So, here's your to do list:

-* Please confirm that you'll take part if you haven't already
+* Confirm that you'll take part in the Data Blitz
 * Download the template slidedeck attached here (**DataBlitzSlides_TEMPLATE.pptx**) and rename as **DataBlitzSlides_[YOUR-NAME].pptx** (eg: DataBlitzSlides_Kirstie-Whitaker.pptx)
 * Edit the slides to best show off your awesome research
 * Send the slides back to me at kw401@cam.ac.uk BEFORE Friday 9 March at 12noon.
 (Earlier if you have videos!)